top of page

 A GREAT LEAP TOWARDS THE FUTURE

-A Great Leap Towards The Future is the second short film produced by Studio Moles.
-The short features an animated painting of a little frog in a big city waiting at the sidewalk for the streetlight to turn green.
 I was responsible for modeling and texturing the main character, Gorgina the Frog.
 To capture the stylization of painted brushstrokes, I used a Blender plug in brushstroke tool that Tech Artists Brian Royston and Ethan Buttimer developed to texture assets for this short.
-This plugin tool converted the base color UV map into a solid brushstroke base that I could use to paint additional brushstrokes with.
-I used Blender for sculpting, Maya for retopologizing, and Substance Painter to paint the base colors unto the frog and Blender to finalize the model with the brushstroke tool.
-Backpack model and textures by Ethan Buttimer.
+This plugin tool transferred color from the base color texture into curve-based brushstroke instances which created a base that I could use to paint additional brushstrokes with.

 ROLE: CHARACTER ARTIST